xloffree/Code-Excerpt-for-McGill-Initiative-in-Computational-Medicine-MiCM-/README.md

 # micm
-Conduct a Wilcoxon test on the EI scores of the genes associated with each SNP, before and after removing each SNP.
+Conduct a Wilcoxon test on the before and after EI scores of the genes associated with each SNP.
+The before EI scores are the originals.
+The after EI scores are calculated by running the algorithm iteratively with each SNP removed.
+The Wilcoxon test is meant to determine how much the order of the EI scores associated with the genes associated with each SNP changes.

+To run, simply highlight the entire script and click run.